 Exhibit 2: Survey Results - Transportation Goals

-Guided by the survey inputs which provides priority of each goal, RRTPO staff recommend the following goal weights for project scoring in the LRTP.
+Guided by the survey inputs and LRTP - Advisory Committee recommendations, RRTPO staff recommend the following goal weights for project scoring in the LRTP.
 Performance Measures within each goal area would have different weights as well.